columnflow/columnflow/docs/user_guide/ml.md

 Using `self`, you have also access to the entire `analysis_inst`ance the `config_inst`ance of the current fold, and to all the derived parameters of your model.

 With this information, you can call and prepare the columns to be used by the model for training.
-In the following example a very simple dummy trainings loop is performed using the Keras fit function.
+In the following example a very simple dummy training loop is performed using the Keras fit function.
 Within this function some helper functions are used that are further explained in the following chapter about good practices.
 ```{literalinclude} ./ml_code.py
 :language: python